 - Optimize surrounding content – Optimize each target keyword’s H1, title tag, URL, and surrounding text.
 This provides reinforcement.

-- Link to strong pages – Ensure each breadcrumb links to a robust, optimized page relevant to that topic.
+- Link to strong pages – Ensure each breadcrumb points to a robust, optimized page relevant to that topic.

 - Make links “nofollow” – Use rel=”nofollow” on the links to avoid diluting PageRank down the trail.